Clinical Trial Agreements Information Sheet

-Facilities and Administrative (F&A) costs for industry funded human clinical studies are currently assessed at the rate of 20.6% of actual cash received.
-This is based on the off-campus research rate negotiated with the Department of Health and Human Services and is subject to change when the federal rate changes.
-To estimate F&A cost when the direct costs are known, add 26% of the direct costs.
+Facilities and Administrative (F&A) costs for industry funded human clinical studies are currently assessed at the rate of 21.5% of total cash received.
+This is based on the actual calculated off-campus research rate of 27.4% of Total Direct Costs.
+To estimate F&A costs when the direct costs are known, add 27.4% of the direct costs.
 The sum of these two figures is the per-patient amount.
-Example: If $794 is needed to cover direct costs, 26% or $206 should be added for F&A, bringing the total to $1000 per patient.
-For clinical trials that are federally funded, F&A is generally calculated using the current full on-campus research rate applied to a Modified Total Cost base.
-If you have any questions as to how F&A is to be calculated for a specific clinical trial, please contact your Research Administrator.
+Example: If $785 is needed to cover direct costs, 27.4% or $215 should be added for F&A, bringing the total to $1000 per patient.
+For clinical trials that are federally funded, F&A is generally calculated using the current federally capped off-campus research rate of 26% applied to a Modified Total Direct Cost base.
+If you have any questions as to how F&A is to be calculated for a specific clinical trial, please contact your College Grants Officer or Research Administrator.

 Clinical studies are usually funded on a per-patient basis with provisions for pro-rated payment for patients who do not complete the study.
 All costs necessary to conduct the study, including salaries, supplies and Facilities and Administrative costs, should be considered when determining the fixed per-patient amount.
 It is also desirable to obtain an initial, non-refundable payment for the administrative efforts of starting the project and recruiting subjects.

 GENERIC DRUG ENFORCEMENT ACT

 Many agreements include a clause which requires a certification that the Principal Investigator and others participating in the study are not debarred, and have never been debarred, under the Generic Drug Enforcement Act of 1992.
 The University must notify the company of any debarment or threat of debarment occurring during the term of the study.
 Investigators and others involved in the study may be required to sign such a certification.